wrobins/cordova-plugin-msal/README.md

 A side effect of this is the authorizationUserAgent option is locked on WEBVIEW, since the other options rely on AndroidX.

 Here's the JSON you'll need to configure your plugin.
 If you only have one environment and build, you can put it in your extensibility configuration in your wrapper application.
-But you probably have debug/release builds in multiple envrionments with multiple Azure clients/tenants, so LifeTime is probably the best place to manage your extensibility configuration JSON.
+But you probably have debug/release builds in multiple environments with multiple Azure clients/tenants, so LifeTime is probably the best place to manage your extensibility configuration JSON.
 Open your wrapper application implementing this plugin in LifeTime and click the Settings link near the application's title with the gear icon.
 Select your environment in the dropdown near the application's title, and scroll down to the Advanced section.
 Under Extensibility Configurations, tick the Custom > radial and paste your JSON with that environment's variables there:
 <pre>
 {
     "plugin": {